 Stakeholders also raised concerns about the application fee, attorney fees, the length of the naturalization process and confusion about the English requirement as the main obstacles to naturalization.
 Similarly, participants shared that persons with disabilities, residents of rural areas and persons of Central American nationality face disproportionate barriers to the naturalization process.

 The CIS Ombudsman will share a complete list of inquiries with USCIS to allow the agency to address the public's concerns.
-Additionally, the CIS Ombudsman will post the engagement’s presentation on its website.
+Below are the engagement's presentation and follow up questions and answers.

 - Phyllis A. Coven, CIS Ombudsman, DHS